Quality of Influential Content and Friends Over Quantity of Followers and Friends

 Related Links:

 While I have no regrets getting rid of any toxic people from my past, losing people (even if they deserve to be gone because they were indeed toxic) can be very lonely.
 Now, all I have left in my in-person social circle are my small family and a few friends who I stay in touch with on social media.
 So, sometimes I think, I am so relieved that I got rid of toxic people from my life.
 At the end of every day, I really wish that I had people outside of my family to talk to about so many things on my mind though.
 When it comes to my number of followers, I have also always thought, I really wish that my number of followers would go up and that I got a bunch of likes, comments, shares, and views like so many other social media influencers; however, I remind myself that numbers are just numbers and quality over quantity is key to being an influencer and friendships.
-To elaborate more, influencers actually do not need a certain number of people in their in-person or online/virtual audience to be influential.
-Anyone can influence people on and off social media no matter how many followers they have and likes, comments, shares, and views they get.
+To elaborate more, influencers actually do not need a certain number of people in their in-person or online/virtual audience to be influential and successful.
+Anyone can successfully influence people on and off social media no matter how many followers they have and likes, comments, shares, and views they get.
 This is also true when influencers guest speak in a room of only ten or less people instead of a crowd.
-It is absolutely praiseworthy when people go viral on social media for their influential content and if people make an influential impact on only one or a few people, that is enough too.
-True influencers also do not do their influential work for the numbers or just to look good; true influencers do their work for selfless and genuine purposes.
+It is absolutely praiseworthy when people go viral and "make it big" in other ways on social media for their influential content and if people make an influential impact on only one or a few people, that is enough too.
+True influencers also do not do their influential work for the numbers, fame, or just to look good; true influencers do their work for selfless and genuine purposes.
 In other words, to quote the Book of Luke from the Bible, "Take heed and beware of covetousness, for life does not consist in the abundance of possessions (Luke 12:15).
 In addition, I remind myself that I deserve much better than toxic people and that true friends do not befriend others and build and maintain any types of relationships for popularity; true friends do these things because they truly love and care about those people.
 In fact, popularity is actually not that big of a deal nor important.
 I live by two affirmations when it comes to building all types of relationships.
 These affirmations are "Surround yourself with the right people" and "Your circle should want to see you win.
 Your circle should clap loudly when you have good news.
 If not, get a new circle."

 Related Links: